Orbital stability of plane waves in the Klein-Gordon equation against localized perturbations: Introduction

 \subsection{Main result}

 We formulate our main result concerning the orbital stability of plane waves in the complex Klein-Gordon equation under localized perturbations.
-Since our analysis only requires control over the $L^2$-norm of the spatial and temporal derivatives of the phase variable, we are able to establish orbital stability under nonlocalized initial phase modulations.
+Since our analysis only requires control over the $L^2$-norm of the spatial and temporal derivatives of the phase variable, we are able to establish orbital stability under unbounded initial phase modulations; see Remark~\ref{rem:phase_offset}.
 Thus, we consider initial data of the form